pkic/pkic.org/content/join.md

 # Join the PKI Consortium

-We welcome all organizations that are [eligible to join the PKI Consortium](#eligibility).
-This includes certificate authorities, regulators, standard and supervisory bodies, software vendors, integrators, etc. If you are not eligible to join the PKI Consortium but are willing and capable of providing valuables contributions, please contact us.
+We welcome all organizations and individuals that are [eligible to join the PKI Consortium](/bylaws/#eligibility) as defined by the Bylaws of the PKI Consortium.
+Membership applications will be reviewed following the [Process for Admitting New Members](/bylaws/#process-for-admitting-new-members).

 {{< alert type="success" >}}
 There are **no membership fees**, we encourage (but do not require) all members to become a sponsor.
 {{< /alert >}}

-## Eligibility
-Organizations are eligible to join the PKI Consortium upon either of the following conditions:

-- **(a)** They are CA Members (Certificate Issuer Members) of the CA/Browser Forum (CABF), or;
-- **(b)** They are included on the eIDAS Trusted List, or;
-- **(c)** They are relevant and recognized supervisory bodies or regulators, or;
-- **(d)** They provide PKI based services (e.g., consultancy, support, solutions);
-- **(e)** They built PKI related products.

 ## Terms and Conditions
-You agree with and follow the Bylaws at all times, including the Antitrust Policy and Code of Conduct, in all dealings with the PKI Consortium and its members.
-To report an issue or concern under the Code of Conduct, contact `feedback (at) pkic.org`.
+By joining the PKI Consortium, you agree to adhere to the [Intellectual Property Rights (IPR) Agreement](/ipr/), [Code of Conduct](/code-of-conduct/) and [Bylaws](/bylaws/) of the PKI Consortium, including the [Antitrust Policy](/bylaws/#11-antitrust-policy), in all dealings with the consortium and its members.

 - You get access to member-only meetings and mailing lists.
 - You may apply to join topic or member type specific working groups.